"Who Is Next in Line?'' On the Significance of Knowing the Arrival Order in Bayesian Online Settings

-Example~\ref{ex:gap} shows that the order competitive ratio cannot be better than $1/\sqrt{2} \approx 0.707$ (for deterministic algorithm).
-Thus, it lies somewhere in the interval $[0.5, \frac{1}{\sqrt{2}}]$.
-(Clearly, the order competitive ratio is always weakly greater than the classic competitive ratio, hence it is at least $0.5$.)
-We wish to give a tight bound on the order competitive ratio.
+Example~\ref{ex:gap} shows that the order-competitive ratio cannot be better than $1/\sqrt{2} \approx 0.707$ (for deterministic algorithms).
+Clearly, it is at least $1/2$, as the order-competitive ratio is always weakly greater than the classic competitive ratio.
+It follows that the order-competitive ratio lies somewhere in the interval $[\frac{1}{2}, \frac{1}{\sqrt{2}}]$.
+As we show in this paper, the tight answer is the inverse of the golden ratio.

-So far, we focused on the objective of maximizing the expected value, which is the standard objective in the prophet inequality literature.
-An additional well-motivated and well-studied objective is maximizing the probability to obtain the largest value.
-This ``catch the max" objective resembles the famous secretary problem \cite{ferguson1989solved}, but with values drawn from known distributions, and under an adversarial order.
-This objective has been recently studied by \cite{EsfandiariHLM20}, who devise a single-threshold algorithm that catches the largest value with probability at least $1/e$.
-They also show that the ratio of $1/e$ is tight (up to lower-order terms).
-This tightness, however, is with respect to a prophet, who can look into the boxes, thus can always select the largest value.
-But can we do better relative to the (arguably more realistic) benchmark of the best online order-aware algorithm?
-In other words, what is the order competitive ratio with respect to the max-probability objective?
+\paragraph{Objective functions.} The prophet inequality problem has been studied with respect to two well-motivated objective functions, namely (i) maximizing the expected value (hereafter, max-expectation objective); and (ii) maximizing the probability to catch the maximum value (hereafter, max-probability objective).